NatLee/GURA-gru-unit-for-recognizing-affect/README.md

 ![](./doc/model.png)

-GURA, short for GRU Unit for Recognizing Affect, is a simply sentiment analysis model that leverages the power of `Bidirectional GRU` and `Self-attention` mechanisms.
+GURA, short for GRU Unit for Recognizing Affect, is a simply sentiment classification model that leverages the power of `Bidirectional GRU` and `Self-attention` mechanisms.

 ## Dataset